Parent Universities

 Your choice of which divorce parenting class to take depends on two things:

-1. The level of conflict you're having in your divorce, and
+1. The level of conflict you're having in your divorce

-2. If you'd like to complete part of your class online or all of it in-person
+2. If you'd like to complete your class virtually via zoom or attend in person

 The class comparison chart below will guide you.
 Click Classes & Registration for more details and to register online.
-And don't hesitate to call us at 970-242-5707 and ask for Charlotte or Stephanie.
+Don't hesitate to call our office at 970-242-5707 and ask for Lachelle.

 Parent Universities Class Comparison Chart